michel1991/ocp-java-11/modulars/README.md

 Java puts source code in .java files and bytecode in .class files.
 It does not use a .bytecode file.
 When running a Java program, you pass just the name of the class without the .class extension.

+# Which are valid modes for the jmod command?
+(Choose all that apply.)
+A. add
+B. create
+C. delete
+D. describe
+E. extract
+F. list
+G. show

+This is another question you just have to memorize.
+The jmod command has five modes you need to be able to list: create, extract, describe, list, and hash.
+The hash operation is not an answer choice.
+The other four are making options B, D, E, and F correct.